-BankservAfrica engages widely across the industry, both when developing or making changes to its systems and products, as well as part of its Customer and Stakeholder engagement programmes, to ensure that there is alignment with customer and stakeholder need, thereby ensuring that it remains relevant and appropriate to the needs of its regulators, participants and other key stakeholders.
+It engages widely across the industry, both when developing or making changes to its systems and products, as well as part of its Customer and Stakeholder engagement programmes, to ensure that there is alignment with customer and stakeholder need, thereby ensuring that it remains relevant and appropriate to the needs of its regulators, participants, and other key stakeholders.
 This applies both domestically as well as from a RCSO perspective.

-BankservAfrica's goals and objectives are to get as close to 100% service levels as possible, thereby being effective in its role as a PSO in the National Payments System (NPS).
+Their goals and objectives are to get as close to 100% service levels as possible (its SLA's are in excess of 99.98%), thereby being effective in its role as a PSO in the National Payments System (NPS).
 To this end, it has invested in the requisite systems and processes to ensure the effectiveness of its operations as well as to continually monitor that these goals are being achieved.